-The for loop is a simpler version of the while loop that we learned in the previous lesson.
+The loop is a simpler version of the while loop that we learned in the previous lesson.
 It has the same components as while loop.

 For Loop Basics